Storm on the Island

 The sea is inhospitable.
 It is described by Heaney as “Exploding comfortably down the cliffs” (line 13).
 The verb “exploding” is an image associated with the ordinance of war, something that is developed in subsequent lines.
 Explosions seem natural to the personified sea, which serves to reinforce how disconcerting it is for the querulous people on the receiving end of the storm’s onslaught.
 The manner in which weather can change very quickly as a storm begins is conveyed through the image of “a tame cat / Turned savage” (lines 15-16).
 We are all aware of how something as apparently benign as a domestic cat is capable of changing instantly into a violent creature, if provoked.
 The islanders endure the storm and “sit tight” (line 16).
 The untrammelled power of the storm is suggested through the powerfully alliterated sounds of “spray”, “hits”, “spits” and “cat”.

-Stooks – these are collections of sheaves of hay arranged in a field so as to support one another for drying.
-Visually, they resemble little wig-wams.
-Interestingly, Heaney uses the word employed by Gerard Manley Hopkins (1844-1889) in his poem ‘Hurrahing in Harvest’.
+Stooks – these are pyramidal shaped arrangement of hay in a field.
+Interestingly, Heaney uses the word employed by Gerard Manley Hopkins in his poem ‘Hurrahing in Harvest’.
 Here, of course, Heaney is drawing attention to the fact that there can be no hurrahing as there is no harvest.